ClickHouse/ClickHouse/docs/en/query_language/agg_functions/reference.md

 ## quantileTiming {#agg_function-quantiletiming}

 Computes the quantile of the specified level with determined precision.
-The function intended for calculating quantiles of page loading time in milliseconds.
+The function is intended for calculating page loading time quantiles in milliseconds.

 ```sql
 quantileTiming(level)(expr)